The Kinks: Legacy

 The Kinks are regarded as one of the most influential rock acts of the 1960s and early 1970s.
 Stephen Thomas Erlewine called them "one of the most influential bands of the British Invasion".
 They were ranked 65th on Rolling Stone magazine's "100 Greatest Artists of All Time" list.

-Artists influenced by the Kinks include punk rock groups such as the Ramones, The Clash, Blondie, and The Jam, heavy metal acts including Van Halen and Britpop groups such as Oasis, Blur and Pulp.
-Craig Nicholls, singer and guitarist of The Vines, described the Kinks as "great songwriters, so underrated".
-Pete Townshend, guitarist with the Kinks' contemporaries The Who, credited Ray Davies with inventing "a new kind of poetry and a new kind of language for pop writing that influenced me from the very, very, very beginning."
-Jon Savage wrote that The Kinks were an influence on late 1960s American psychedelic rock groups "like The Doors, Love and Jefferson Airplane".
+Artists influenced by the Kinks include punk rock groups such as the Ramones, the Clash, Blondie, and the Jam, heavy metal acts including Van Halen and Britpop groups such as Oasis and Blur.
+Craig Nicholls, singer and guitarist of the Vines, described the Kinks as "great songwriters, so underrated".
+Pete Townshend, guitarist with the Kinks' contemporaries the Who, credited Ray Davies with inventing "a new kind of poetry and a new kind of language for pop writing that influenced me from the very, very, very beginning."
+Jon Savage wrote that the Kinks were an influence on late 1960s American psychedelic rock groups "like the Doors, Love and Jefferson Airplane".
 Music writers and other musicians have acknowledged the influence of the Kinks on the development of hard rock and heavy metal.
 Musicologist Joe Harrington stated: "'You Really Got Me', 'All Day and All of the Night' and 'I Need You' were predecessors of the whole three-chord genre ...
 [T]he Kinks did a lot to help turn rock 'n' roll (Jerry Lee Lewis) into rock."
 Queen guitarist Brian May credited the band with planting "the seed which grew into riff-based music."